top of page

 What is Trauma?

-Trauma is a psychological and emotional response to a deeply distressing or disturbing experience that overwhelms an individual’s ability to cope.
-Traumatic experiences may involve actual or threatened harm to one’s body, mind, or emotional well-being.
-These events can include accidents, loss, abuse, violence, or any situation that causes feelings of powerlessness, fear, or insecurity.
-Trauma can affect anyone, and each person’s experience is unique.
+Trauma is a powerful psychological and emotional response to deeply distressing or disturbing experiences that overwhelm your ability to cope.
+Traumatic events may involve actual or threatened harm to your body, mind, or emotional well-being.
+These experiences, such as accidents, loss, abuse, violence, or any situation that leaves you feeling powerless, fearful, or insecure can affect anyone, and each person’s journey through trauma is unique.

 Common Effects of Trauma: